 Accommodations provided CANNOT fundamentally alter the nature of the course work.

-1. Bring the appropriate documentation to a disability services counselor at Mountwest.
+1. Bring the appropriate documentation to the Accessibility Services Office at Mountwest.

-2. The student and the disability services counselor will meet in order to discuss the accommodations for which the student is entitled.
+2. The student and the Accessibility Services Advisor will meet in order to discuss the accommodations for which the student is entitled.